drhernandez/shopping-cart-api/README.md

 # shoping-cart-api

 Application for shopping carts management.
-This application allows you to create and manage and process shopping carts.
+This application allows you to create, manage and process shopping carts.
 The final result is a order created in thirdlove-uat2.myshopify.com API.
 For more documentation about shopify api, read the [docs](https://help.shopify.com/en/api/reference).

 # Tecnology